nathan-kennedy/dot-files/README.md

 ### MotD

-_This took way longer than it should have, but I like the result.
+_This took way longer than it should have, but I like the result, and the terminal window needs to be pretty small before the formatting is broken.
 Hope you do too. 👍_

 ![alt text](/assets/motd-screen.png)